siriS88/would-you-rather-app/README.md

 # Run the App

-To view the MyReads page:
+To view the Would You Rather App:
 * clone the `react-redux-would-you-rather repo`
 * cd to `would-you-rather`
 * install all project dependencies with `yarn`